circumspect/White-Rabbit/docs/source/user-guide/installation.rst

 Heroku Installation
 ===================

 The bot can be installed as a Heroku app, however note that a free dyno will likely not be sufficient for the bot to run the game.
 The bot will log in and respond to the ``!help`` command, but will have trouble sending images.
 It should work with a paid dyno, but I have not tested it.
+To install, simply use the default Python buildpack.